JonShard/BeatSaberMapGenerator/README.md

                 "enabled": bool - Is the double down validator enabled.
                 "angleToBeDoubleDown": The difference in angles two notes have to be for theirs transition to qualify as a double down.
 Possible values: 0, 45, 90, 135.
 180 would deny all notes always.
             }
+            "adjacentValidator": {
+                "enabled": bool - Is the adjacent validator enabled.
+                "timeToBeAdjacent": float - The maximum a time difference between two notes in order for them to be considered adjacent.
+            }
         }
     },
     "editor": {